 A recently added feature to the AKAS™ is the cut-delay facility.
 For applications where the solids content is very low it may not be necessary to cut the precoat on each drum rotation.
 For these applications, the knife advance can be paused for several drum revolutions before cutting.
 This function, combined with the low incremental knife advance rate, means that nett cut rates of 0.5 micron per drum revolution are possible.

-Contact Filtration Services Ltd for more information on cutting precoat, or to find out more.
+Contact Filtration Services for more information on cutting precoat.